UKHO/docs/docs/quality-assurance/test-code-standards.md

 * Only use for e2e tests or explicit UI features at this level
 * Interactions with UIs should be abstracted into a separate service/facade, not in the test Steps (e.g., Page Object Model)

-## Gherkin
+## SpecFlow and Cucumber

-* Consider whether using Gherkin is required - will it add value or can the extra technical layer be avoided
+* Consider whether using these are required - will it add value, will a stakeholder be reading the tests, or can the extra technical layer be avoided?
+* If using, publish the tests to a website for easy access using Pickles (see our [Pickles Example Project](test-repositories.md))
+* If considered necessary then:
-* Feature name should reflect the area being tested
+    * The feature name should reflect the area being tested
-* Scenario name should reflect the purpose of the test, e.g. “Ensure two numbers are added correctly” rather than “add two numbers” or “add”
+    * The scenario name should reflect the purpose of the test, e.g. “Ensure two numbers are added correctly” rather than “add two numbers” or “add”
     * Similar scenarios should be in one feature file – a feature file should only contain similar scenarios
     * Ensure only one result is tested per scenario, try to avoid having too many assertions, better to split into different scenarios
     * Move repeated steps into a Background
     * Perform technical setup and teardown in the Steps classes, not in the Gherkin.

 ## Test and Defect Management

 * For C# projects, unit and SpecFlow tests should exist in separate projects
-* Open defects should be managed, a regular team/project review session is recommended
+* Open defects should be managed; a regular team/project review session is recommended